BulbLighter/lab4/README.md

 # LAB | HTML & CSS - Spotify Clone

-Created this static page using HTML and CSS for Spotify Website
+Created this static Spotify Webpage using HTML and CSS for

 <br>